apify/actor-whitepaper/pages/ACTOR_FILE.md

   "maxMemoryMbytes": 4096,

-  // Links to other Actor defintion files "dockerfile": "./Dockerfile", // If omitted, it checks "./Dockerfile" and "../Dockerfile" "readme": "./ACTOR.md", // If omitted, it checks "./ACTOR.md" and "../README.md" "input": "./input_schema.json",
+  // Links to other Actor defintion files "dockerfile": "./Dockerfile", // If omitted, the system looks for "./Dockerfile" and "../Dockerfile" "readme": "./README.md", // If omitted, the system looks for "./ACTOR.md" and "../README.md"

+  // Links to input/output schema files, or inlined schema objects.
+  "input": "./input_schema.json",
   "output": "./output_schema.json",

-  // Link to storage schema files
+  // Links to storage schema files, or inlined schema objects.
   "storages": {
     "keyValueStore": "./key_value_store_schema.json",
-    "dataset": "../shared-schemas/dataset_schema.json",
+    "dataset": "../shared_schemas/generic_dataset_schema.json",
     "requestQueue": "./request_queue_schema.json"
   },

-  // Scripts that might be used by the CLI for local Actor development "scripts": {
+  // Scripts that might be used by the CLI to ease the local Actor development.
+  "scripts": {
     "post-create": "npm install",
     "run": "npm start"